Troj80/android_device_xiaomi_umi-twrp/README.md

 TWRP device tree for Xiaomi Mi 10

-Kernel and all blobs are extracted from MIUI 12 20.11.7 - Android11 firmware.
+Kernel and all blobs are extracted from MIUI 12 20.11.7 - Android 11 firmware.

 The Xiaomi Mi 10 (codenamed _"umi"_) are high-end smartphone from Xiaomi.